Mail-Runner/Mail-Runner/README.md

 ## About Me

 I'm an aspiring **Geospatial Data Analyst** and **GIS Technician** with a diverse background in secondary social studies education, archaeology, and anthropology.

-I'm dedicated to helping organizations navigate complex challenges using dynamic geographic information systems and spatial data analysis.
-My goal is to empower them to address pressing issues and drive positive change on local, national, and global scales.
+After three rewarding years teaching history and geography as a secondary social studies teacher in rural Colorado, I felt a call to return to the dynamic world of geospatial data analysis that first captivated me during my time as an archaeology student.
+In this new role, I'm dedicated to helping organizations navigate complex challenges and drive positive change on local, national, and global scales using dynamic geographic information systems and spatial data analysis.

 - 🎓 **Education**: Bachelor's Degree in Anthropology
 - 🏫 **Previous Experience**: Secondary Social Studies Educator